 As for favourite books, Coming Up for Air and 1984 by George Orwell were great reads.
 Robert Capa’s Slightly Out of Focus was both amusing and moving.
 I strive for simplicity in my own writing attempts, something that everyone, educated or not, can relate to, so that’s what I like best.
 Steinbeck and Hemingway are fine gentlemen that I also look up to.

-Favourite musics include The National, Sigur Rós, Florence and the Machine, The Hives (I don’t recommend the last one unless you’re missing a screw).
+Favourite music includes The National, Sigur Rós, Florence and the Machine, The Hives (I don’t recommend the last one unless you’re missing a screw).

-Regarding movies, Nói Albinói, Buffalo ’66, Into the Wild, Lost in Translation (movies where I can identify myself with the main character, usually misfits), are some of my favourites.
+Regarding movies, Nói Albinói, Buffalo ’66, Into the Wild, Lost in Translation (movies where I can identify myself with the main character, usual misfits), are some of my favourites.